INTERACTIVE RESIDENTIAL DIAGRAM (click for full screen)

 - White out corrections on applications must be approved first by the Building Official or his designated Assistant.
 This additional approval might cause delays in the timely processing of documents.
 For efficiency and for a smoother application process, please provide applications without any white out corrections.
 It will avoid delays.

 - Condominium Associations: Please note that permits must be pulled for remodeling work in any condominium unit.

-- The IVR/FLAIR online system will be phased out on January 31, 2018.
+- The IVR/FLAIR online system was phased out on January 31, 2018.
 Please check permit status or schedule inspections online or by calling 954-828-6520

 - The 6th Edition of the Florida Building Code went into effect on December 31, 2017.
 Permits applied for as of 12/31/17 will be required to adhere to the most current requirements.